“The most precious gift we can offer others is our presence. When Mindfulness embraces those we love, they will blow like flowers.” Thich Nhat Hanh

 Being aware of our thoughts and emotions, is a difficult concept even for us, as adults.
 When we learn to be aware of them, to know how to observe them, we will be able to understand the power it has over us.

 Instead, in terms of emotions, kids experience pleasant or unpleasant sensations, just like you.
 You can make them understand that their feelings come and go like clouds in a windy sky.
 They are not there forever.
-If you manage to connect them to emotions by explaining them as sensations of the body, they will understand them better, both pleasant or unpleasant ones.
+If you manage to connect them to emotions by explaining them as sensations of the body, they will understand them better, both pleasant and unpleasant ones.

-You can give them an example, how they felt when someone behaved nicely or badly with them, and especially how they felt when they behaved nicely or badly with someone else.
+You can give them an example, of how they felt when someone behaved nicely or badly with them, and especially how they felt when they behaved nicely or badly with someone else.
 In this way, they will learn to be aware of their own emotions and thoughts in every experience they live in.

 DRAWING, PAINTING, AND COLORING BOOKS

-Taught your kids to enjoy the pleasure of drawing and coloring because it is an activity through which they can express ideas, thoughts, feelings, relating according to what they draw and the colors used.
+Taught your kids to enjoy the pleasure of drawing and coloring because it is an activity through which they can express ideas, thoughts, and feelings, relating according to what they draw and the colors used.
 My son, for example, was attracted to coloring and drawing, only if we did this activity together.
 If your kids are the same, enjoy this Mindful moment with them, because this activity improves their ability to pay attention, stimulates their creativity, and gives them a state of calm and relaxation.

 Taught your kids what Gratitude means, inspired them to appreciate the people who are part of their life, who love them, and take care of them.
 Make them appreciate that they are healthy, that they have what to eat and what to wear, where to sleep and where to study.
 Taught them the true values of Gratitude, to not take anything for granted, and they will know the compassion, kindness and serenity.